JasenRatnam/RockPaperScissors/README.md

-# rps-JasenRatnam
+# rps
-rps-JasenRatnam created by GitHub Classroom
-Rck Paper Scissors Game
+Rock Paper Scissors Game

 # Rules
 * If both players choose the same thing, the round is a tie.